Loading articles...

 The tax structure of your organization (business or non-profit), your title or position, how many “exits” you’ve had, how much revenue you earned last year, or how many staff you’ve hired.

-That you have a vision to add value for the greater good
+That you are pursuing an opportunity that will add value for the greater good

 The founder’s journey has two distinctive components: